Kerbas-ad-astra/MOLE-old/GameData/WildBlueIndustries/MOLE/Readme.txt

 ---REVISION HISTORY---

+0.7.3
+- Fixed storage and supply issues when USI-LS is installed.
+- The Brumby now has an IVA variant for ASET.

 0.7.2
 - Added Airlock Module to CLS support.
 - The Brumby now has an IVA variant for RPM.